hykrion/one_dimensional_gsl/README.md

 The parameters and their meanings are in: *headers/ui_parameters.h* and/or *gui-gsl.tcl*.
 The names should be self explanatory.
 As this's a rough test may be some parameters are not used, as UI_PARAM_DE...

 # Just the program
-If you just want to test the program, don't want to install MSYS2 nor GSL, nor Tcl... here your are the exe (build in debug) and the necessary dlls **barebone**
+If you just want to test the program, don't want to install MSYS2 nor GSL, nor Tcl... here your are the exe (built in debug) and the necessary dlls **barebone**